 Program overview

 Become a valued member of the ever-evolving health care field in Canada as a Personal Support Worker (PSW).
 This program is designed to meet the increasing demand for PSWs in various settings, including long-term care facilities, retirement homes, home care settings, and hospitals.
 Graduates will be equipped to provide essential care and assistance to clients of all ages with defined health care needs.
-The program emphasizes the importance of empathy, comfort, independence, and self-respect in all health care interactions, ensuring that students are well-prepared to make a positive impact in their clients' lives.
+The program emphasizes the importance of empathy, comfort, and promoting independence in clients' lives.
+Through a combination of theory classes and experiential learning opportunities, including simulation and clinical placements, students will learn to make a significant difference in the lives of those they care for.

-The Personal Support Worker program is structured to provide a comprehensive education over a one-year period, combining theoretical knowledge with practical experience.
+The Personal Support Worker program is structured to provide a comprehensive education over a one-year period, with a focus on both theoretical knowledge and practical skills.
 Key features of the program include:

 • Experiential learning through simulation and clinical placements.

-• Completion of specialized certificates, including the Fundamentals of Hospice Palliative Care, Non-Violent Crisis Intervention, and Gentle Persuasive Approaches.
+• Completion of specialized certificates, including the Fundamentals of Hospice Palliative Care Certificate, Non-Violent Crisis Intervention Certificate, and Gentle Persuasive Approaches Certificate.

-• Co-op options available to enhance real-world experience.
+• Optional co-op placements to enhance real-world experience.

 Featured Experiences